-- 6.77 Part of managing adverse events involves compliance with the Duty of Candour requirements.
-The Health (Tobacco, Nicotine etc. and Care) (Scotland) Bill, which included at Part 2 the Duty of Candour provisions 47, was given Royal Assent on 6 April 2016 with an implementation date for the Duty of Candour provisions of 1 April 2018.
-NHS National Education for Scotland, Newsroom webpage on Duty of Candour 243 provides a guidance summary. - 6.78 Organisations currently have a requirement to publish an annual report on when the duty has been applied.
-This will include the number of events, how the organisation has implemented the duty and what learning and improvements have been put in place. - 6.79 In every organisation, learning from adverse events is essential to continually improve the delivery of person-centred, safe and effective care.
+- 6.73 Organisations currently have a requirement to publish an annual report on when the duty has been applied.
+This will include the number of events, how the organisation has implemented the duty and what learning and improvements have been put in place. - 6.74 In every organisation, learning from adverse events is essential to continually improve the delivery of person-centred, safe and effective care.
 See NHS Education for Scotland Community of Practice 124 page.

-What is a safety alert?
+What is a safety alert/notice?

-- 6.80 Safety alerts are communications which are used to highlight risks that were previously unknown or which need to be managed differently in light of new information.
-An alert can provide guidance on managing risks as well as sources of further information and support. - 6.81 Few organisations such as HSE, HIS, HFS, HPS etc. publish and distribute safety alerts to NHSScotland and Local Authorities. - 6.82 IRIC distributes the alerts through the equipment co-ordinator at each NHS board and local authority in Scotland.
-This is a general distribution which means every organisation receives a copy of the alert, regardless of whether they purchased the affected products. - 6.83 Equipment Co-ordinators carry out a subsequent local distribution which targets the affected services, wards and departments.
+- 6.75 Safety alerts/notice are communications which are used to highlight risks that were previously unknown or which need to be managed differently in light of new information.
+An alert/notice can provide guidance on managing risks as well as sources of further information and support. - 6.76 Few organisations such as HSE, HIS, HFS, HPS etc. publish and distribute safety alerts/notices to NHSScotland and Local Authorities. - 6.77 IRIC distributes the alerts/notices through the Incidents and Alerts Safety Officer at each NHS board and local authority in Scotland.
+This is a general distribution which means every organisation receives a copy of the alert/notice, regardless of whether they purchased the affected products. - 6.78 Incidents and Alerts Safety Officers carry out a subsequent local distribution which targets the affected services, wards and departments.
 Locally any identified actions should be taken and monitored and when required escalated to senior management with appropriate records being kept.
-HFS hold a current list of Equipment Co-ordinators however the responsibility to report any detail changes in writing to HFS immediately rests with the Boards and Local Authorities.
+HFS hold a current list of Incidents and Alerts Safety Officers however the responsibility to report any detail changes in writing to HFS immediately rests with the Boards and Local Authorities.